-The legal landscape facing employers seems as difficult to navigate as it has ever been.
-Keeping track of the ever-changing patchwork of federal, state and local laws governing the workplace may often seem like a full-time job whether you are a human resources professional, in-house attorney or business owner.
+The legal landscape facing employers seems as difficult to navigate as ever.
+Keeping track of the ever-changing patchwork of federal, state, and local laws governing the workplace may often seem like a full-time job whether you are a human resources professional, in-house attorney, or business owner.
 Change appears to be the one constant.
-As we enter Year 3 of President Biden's Administration, employers will continue to closely track the changes taking place at the NLRB, the DOL, the EEOC, and even the FTC.
+As we enter the 2nd term of President Trump’s Administration, employers will continue to closely track the changes at the NLRB, the DOL, the EEOC, and the Federal Judiciary.
 At the same time, many states will continue introducing new laws and regulations governing workplaces across the country, making it more important than ever for employers to pay attention to the bills pending in the legislatures of the states where they operate.

 If you missed any of our programs from the past nine years of our annual Labor and Employment Webinar Series, here is a link to an archive of recordings of those webinars.